Inclusion Should Not Depend on Your Willingness to Self-Advocate.

 You live the reality that policies are supposed to create.
 Whether you're trans, nonbinary, or a colleague who wants to understand what good inclusion looks like in practice — this page brings together what the evidence says about the systems, culture, and infrastructure that should be supporting you.

-Inclusion should not depend on your willingness to self-advocate.
-If you need to educate your manager, chase HR, explain your rights, or navigate systems that weren’t designed for you — that’s a systems failure, not a personal challenge.
+The employee test: inclusion should not depend on your willingness to self-advocate.
+If you need to educate your manager, chase HR, explain your rights, or navigate systems that weren't designed for you, that's a systems failure, not a personal challenge.
 Good governance means the infrastructure works before you need it, not because you demanded it.

 What the Data Shows